m2web/api-call-to-csv/readme.md

 # API to CSV

-Sure, I can provide you with a Python script that would do that.
-It's important to note that you should replace the placeholders in the script with your own specific values.
 This script uses the `requests` and `pandas` libraries.
 If you don't have these libraries installed, you can install them using pip:

 ```shell
 pip install requests pandas